Adams County records more COVID-19 deaths in Friday report - Mississippi's Best Community Newspaper

 Adams County had 92 active COVID-19 cases as of Wednesday, according to the Adams County Emergency Management Office.

-“Natchez-Adams residents, continue to wear a mask or face covering, practice social distancing in public places, at work, in restaurants, stores and places of worship,” Hardy wrote in a social media post on the Adams County Emergency Management Office’s Facebook page.
+“Natchez-Adams residents, continue to wear a mask or face covering, practice social distancing in public places, at work, in restaurants, stores and places of worship,” wrote Neifa Hardy, EOC liaison, in a social media post on the Adams County Emergency Management Office’s Facebook page.
 “This will require an individual effort and community participation to help slow the spread of this virus.
 The mask mandate order will expire on Sept.
 8. May God bless you and Adams County.”

 On Wednesday, Concordia Parish reported more COVID-19 cases and now has a total of 360 reported cases in the parish since the pandemic began in March.